AstroMeYT/Eggogochi/README.md

 It is meant to be pretty hard due to the fact that some pets are very hard to take care of, especially when juggling with other aspects of life.

 ## Compiling
-There are multiple compiling options using the proveded
+There are multiple compiling options using the proveded ```Eggogochi.sb3``` file.
+You must run it through the TurboWarp Packager to get a protable HTML file, Node.js-based executables, or Electron executables.
+Executables can be built for Windows, MacOS, or Linux using the TurboWarp Packager.